History of Liverpool F.C. (1985–present): 2006–15: Near misses

 The club was sold to Fenway Sports Group during the 2010–11 season.
 Accounts had shown that Liverpool were £350 million in debt with losses of £55 million, causing auditor KPMG to qualify its audit opinion.
-The Royal Bank of Scotland who were the club's creditors, took owners Gillett and Hicks to court to force through a sale.
+The Royal Bank of Scotland, who were the club's creditors, took owners Gillett and Hicks to court to force through a sale.
 The court ruled in the creditors' favour and the club was sold to Fenway Sports Group for £300 million on 15 October 2010.
 On the pitch, Liverpool's performances were poor.
-A 3–1 defeat to Blackburn Rovers in January, left the club in twelfth place in the league with nine defeats from twenty games.
+A 3–1 defeat to Blackburn Rovers in January left the club in twelfth place in the league with nine defeats from twenty games.
 Hodgson was sacked after the match and replaced by former manager Dalglish.
 After a loss in his first match against Manchester United in the FA Cup, Liverpool eventually finished the season in sixth place.
 Dalglish bought several players at the start of the 2011–12 season, including Charlie Adam, Stewart Downing and Jordan Henderson.
 They finished in eighth place, the club's worst finish in eighteen years.
 In both the League Cup and FA Cup, they reached the final.
 The club won a record eighth League Cup, with a 3–2 penalty shoot-out victory against Cardiff City after the match finished 2–2.
 Liverpool lost the 2012 FA Cup Final 2–1 to Chelsea.
-The season was marred by the Luis Suárez racial abuse incident in October during a match against Manchester United, in which he racially abused Patrice Evra.
+The season was marred by the Luis Suárez abuse incident in October during a match against Manchester United, in which he racially abused Patrice Evra.
 He was fined £40,000 and banned for eight games.
 Dalglish was sacked at the end of the season and replaced by Brendan Rodgers.

 Rodgers promised "to dedicate my life to fight for this club and defend the great principles of Liverpool Football Club on and off the field."
 Liverpool finished seventh in his first season, but outperformed expectations the following season to put them into title contention.
 A victory over Manchester City put them four wins away from their first title since 1990, but their run of 11 consecutive victories was halted by a 2–0 home loss to Chelsea.
 The defeat meant the title race was out of Liverpool's control.
-Having taken a 3–0 lead in their next match – away at Crystal Palace, Liverpool conceded three times in the final 15 minutes to draw 3–3 and they were overhauled by Manchester City.
+Having taken a 3–0 lead in their next match, away at Crystal Palace, Liverpool conceded three times in the final 15 minutes to draw 3–3 and were overhauled by Manchester City.
 Liverpool went into the final day with a chance of winning the league, but Manchester City beat West Ham to be crowned champions.
-In July, Suárez was sold to Barcelona for £75 million, and the following January Steven Gerrard agreed a move to LA Galaxy at the end of the campaign, ending 17 years at the club.
+In July, Suárez was sold to Barcelona for £75 million, and the following January Steven Gerrard agreed a move to the LA Galaxy at the end of the campaign, ending 17 years at the club.
 Rodgers was sacked after a poor start to the 2015–16 season.